andreichisilev/andreichisilev/README.md

 # 💫 About Me:
-- Final-year Computer Science student passionate about backend development.
+- First year CyberSecurity & Machine Learning student passionate about backend development.
 - Dedicated to continuous learning and turning code into practical solutions.